yuey7x/yuey7x.github.io/_pages/teaching.md

 Teaching Experience
 ======
 I was a teaching assitant for:
-* MS&E 338 Reinforcement Learning: Frontiers, 2022.
+* Reinforcement Learning: Frontiers, MS&E 338.
-* EE 277 Reinforcement Learning: Behaviors and Applications, 2021.
+* Reinforcement Learning: Behaviors and Applications, EE277.
-* MS&E 226 Fundamentals of Data Science: Prediction, Inference, Causality, 2020.
+* Fundamentals of Data Science: Prediction, Inference, Causality, MS&E 226.
-* EE 364A Convex Optimization I, 2020.
+* Convex Optimization I, EE 364A.
-* MS&E 232 Introduction to Game Theory and Market Design, 2019 & 2020.
+* Introduction to Game Theory and Market Design, MS&E 232.
-* MS&E 120 Probabilistic Analysis, 2019.
+* Probabilistic Analysis, MS&E 120.

 I was a tutor at: